KinoZampie/TodoList/README.md

 # TodoList
-A simple flask and mysql application for creating a todo list.
+A simple flask and sql application for creating personalized todo lists.

 [![Run on Repl.it](https://repl.it/badge/github/KinoZampie/TodoList)](https://repl.it/github/KinoZampie/TodoList)

-A demo of this application can be found on: https://kinozampie.pythonanywhere.com/
+A demo of this application can be found on: https://todolist--harshitgupta2.repl.co/